bronzehedwick/swiftglidden/content/_index.md

 {{< spotify >}}

-My second single, "What I'm Thinking" off my forthcoming album *First Elephant* is available now on all digital music services.
-Follow <a href="https://distrokid.com/hyperfollow/grantswift/what-im-thinking" target="_blank">this link</a> to your music service of choice.
+My album *First Elephant* is available now on all digital music services.
+Follow <a href="https://distrokid.com/hyperfollow/grantswift/first-elephant" target="_blank">this link</a> to your music service of choice.

 <hr>